criyle/bilibili_discord_bot/README.md

 Under developing.

 Music bot that plays the audio of Bilibili video and doing local cache.
+It can also download video as audio files with format mp3 or m4a

 Require python version >= 3.4 and library bs4, discord.py, PyNaCl, youtube_dl and aiohttp.
-FFmpeg is also required for media decoding.
+FFmpeg is also required for media decoding. atomicparsley is also required for album art for m4a files

 ## Usage